postm1/SpacerNET_Interface/README.md

 ### Spacer.NET

 **Spacer.NET** is a world editor for **Gothic II: Night of the Raven** that allows you to edit .ZEN world files.
-It's mainly inspired by the original **Spacer** editor, it offers the same functionallity from the original editor and some additional features.
+It's mainly inspired by the original **Spacer** editor, it offers almost the same functionallity from the original editor and some additional features.
 The main purpose of it is to give a better vobbing experience without many inconveniences of original editor.

 ### NetSpacerCSharp